C-Undritz/CI-MS1-Birmingham-Wing-Chun/README.md

 * https://www.wingchunconcepts.com/historyofwingchun.php

 ---
-# Help
+# Acknowledgments
-* Thanks to Code Institute for the excellent course content and student support that has allowed me to complete this!
+* Thanks to Code Institute for the excellent course content and student/tutor support that has allowed me to complete this!
 * Anna Greaves for the code for enabling FancyBox to work at Mobile resolutions.
 * Thanks to members of the Slack community for their support and help, particularly Mr_Bim_alumni, JimLynx_lead and Daisy Mc Girr.
 * Thanks in particular to Mr_Bim_alumni for his help in fixing the image issue on the Apple iPad (item 8 in the Problem and fixes section in the TESTING.md document).